mon8/ElementaryCA/README.md

 ### How to use
 ![Menu page](/images/menu.png)
 Above is the menu page.
 Click on each condition to alter its respective result.
 Not sure what this means?
 Learn about elementary cellular automata and how rules are classified [here](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html).
-Click the square with the number in it to alter the size of the cells in your cellular automata (the size is in pixels<sup>2</sup>).
+See that tile with the number inside it?
+Click that to alter the size of the cells in your cellular automata (the size is given in pixels<sup>2</sup>).
 When you're ready, press ENTER to generate your elementary cellular automata.

 ![CA page](/images/rule30.png)